huang-sh/astk-doc/en/content/installation.md

 astk install -r
 ```

+**Note!!!**
 >  It will take a lot of time to install all dependent R packages.
 If you can refer to [astk install](https://huang-sh.github.io/astk-doc/#/en/content/utilitiy) to use astk to quickly achieve the analysis you want.

 ## Docker installation